The following design and construction projects are currently underway for new or existing Richmond parks and trails:

 In 2017, the public was invited to provide input into the Urban Forest Management Strategy that is currently being developed by the City of Richmond to guide how the City will protect and manage trees on public land.

 Trees and forests provide important benefits for our community's health and well-being.
 The Strategy will give us the vision for what our urban forest will be and will set out principles and targets to make our vision a reality.

 City staff are continuing to develop the Urban Forest Management Strategy and anticipate completion of this plan in late 2018.

 Due to significant recent changes in Minoru Park such as the new multi-use sports fields and Minoru Centre for Active Living facility, along with the rapid increase in residential population nearby, City Parks staff are working towards the development of a Vision Plan that will guide future park renewal and ensure that it remains a vibrant destination park for current and future generations.

-The second phase of public engagement, which was focused on receiving feedback on concept plan options, is now closed and we are currently working on developing a final Minoru Park Vision Plan which will be presented to Council in Winter 2017.
+The second phase of public engagement, which was focused on receiving feedback on concept plan options, is now closed and Parks staff are currently working on a report to Council towards adoption of the Vision Plan.

 Once approved by Council, the Minoru Park Vision Plan will be posted to this website.

 The City’s Middle Arm waterfront park system continues to evolve with new features being added as time and funding allow.
 The Hollybridge Pier will become a landmark along the Middle Arm, and an integral part of the Parks & Open Space plan associated with the River Green Village development that Council approved in 2013.
 The estimated cost of constructing the Hollybridge Pier is $2,000,000.